miriamkw/GluPredKit/README.md

 ```
 glupredkit generate_config
 ```
 - `--file-name`: Give a file name to the configuration.
-Example: `all_features_24_time_lags`.
+Example: `my_config`.
 - `--data`: Name of the input CSV file containing the data.
 Note that this file needs to be located in `data/raw/`.
+Example: `df.csv`.
 - `--preprocessor`: The name of the preprocessor that shall be used.
-Example: `basic`.
+The preprocessor must be implemented in `glupredkit/preprocessors/`.
+The available preprocessor is:
+    - basic
-- `--prediction-horizons`: A comma-separated list of prediction horizons used in model training, without spaces.
+- `--prediction-horizons`: A comma-separated list of prediction horizons (in minutes) used in model training, without spaces.
 Example: `30,60`.
 - `--num-lagged-features`: The number of samples to use as time-lagged features.
 CGM values are sampled in 5-minute intervals, so 12 samples equals one hour.
 - `--num-features`: List of numerical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
+Example: `CGM,insulin,carbs`.
 - `--cat-features`: List of categorical features, separated by comma.
 Note that the feature names must be identical to column names in the input file.
 - `--test-size`: Test size is a number between 0 and 1, that defines the fraction of the data used for testing.
+Example: `0.25`.

 #### Example
 Upon executing `glupredkit generate_config`, you will be sequentially prompted for each of the inputs above.